kevintruong/til/Synchronization/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 ----

-* Locking/unlocking the wrong mutex (due to a silly typo)
-* Not unlocking a mutex (due to say an early return during an error condition)
-* Resource leak (not calling `pthread_mutex_destroy`)
-* Using an uninitialized mutex (or using a mutex that has already been destroyed)
-* Locking a mutex twice on a thread (without unlocking first)
-* Deadlock and Priority Inversion (we will talk about these later)
-* Assuming the sem_wait, sem_trywait, sem_timedwait succeeded instead of checking return code for EINTR or ETIMEDOUT
+-Locking/unlocking the wrong mutex (due to a silly typo) -Not unlocking a mutex (due to say an early return during an error condition) -Resource leak (not calling `pthread_mutex_destroy`) -Using an uninitialized mutex (or using a mutex that has already been destroyed) -Locking a mutex twice on a thread (without unlocking first) -Deadlock and Priority Inversion (we will talk about these later) -Assuming the sem_wait, sem_trywait, sem_timedwait succeeded instead of checking return code for EINTR or ETIMEDOUT